ginsys/ansible-role-mysql/README.md

 MySQL Server
 ============

+This is a fork of https://github.com/bennojoy/mysql which at in late September 2015 seemed unmaintained for over a year.

 This roles helps to install MySQL Server across RHEL and Ubuntu variants.
 Apart from installing the MySQL Server, it applies basic hardening, like securing the root account with password, and removing test databases.
 The role